 What Is Alcohol Addiction?

 Alcohol addiction is a disease that affects all kinds of people.
 Anyone can face alcoholism.
-A range of psychological, genetic, and social factors can increase the risk.
+A range of psychological, genetic, and social factors can increase the risk of alcoholism.
 If alcohol is negatively affecting you or a loved one, you should reach out.

 Alcohol addiction changes your brain.
 When you drink, your brain releases endorphins, and although alcohol is a depressant, you feel good.
 Over time, your body starts to rely on alcohol to feel good.
 And eventually, you can lose control of your actions.